hbckleikamp/NovoBridge/README.md

 The pipeline is licensed with standard MIT-license. <br>
 If you would like to use this pipeline in your research, please cite the following papers:

-- Hugo B. C. Kleikamp, Mario Pronk, Claudia Tugui, Leonor Guedes da Silva, Ben Abbas, Yue Mei Lin, Mark C.M. van Loosdrecht and Martin Pabst* Quantitative profiling of microbial communities by de novo metaproteomics, BiorXiv (2020) (updated as soon as accepted)
+- Hugo B. C. Kleikamp, Mario Pronk, Claudia Tugui, Leonor Guedes da Silva, Ben Abbas, Yue Mei Lin, Mark C.M. van Loosdrecht and Martin Pabst* Quantitative profiling of microbial communities by de novo metaproteomics, BiorXiv (2020) (accepted in CELL SYSTEMS)

 - Robbert Gurdeep Singh, Alessandro Tanca, Antonio Palomba, Felix Van der Jeugt, Pieter Verschaffelt, Sergio Uzzau, Lennart Martens, Peter Dawyndt, and Bart Mesuere.
 (2019).
 Unipept 4.0: Functional Analysis of Metaproteome Data.
 J. Proteome Res.
 2019, 18, 606−615 Article.